Year 1 2022 - 2023

 -----------

-Remember to ask if you have any questions, we are happy to help.
+As always, remember to ask if you have any questions, we are happy to help!

-Mrs Cheadle, Miss Taylor, Mrs Jesch and Mrs McCormick
+Miss Taylor, Mrs Bailey, Mrs Hilditch and Mrs Bebbington

 We have a huge variety of stories and non-fiction books lined up to provide many opportunities for story telling, writing, role-play, creative work, and PSHE discussions.